VisualComputing/nub/README.md

 ### Interpolators

-An [interpolator](https://visualcomputing.github.io/nub-javadocs/nub/core/Interpolator.html) is a special timing-task that allows to define the position, orientation and magnitude a node (including the eye) should have at a particular moment in time, a.k.a., [key-frame](https://en.wikipedia.org/wiki/Key_frame).
+An [interpolator](https://visualcomputing.github.io/nub-javadocs/nub/core/Interpolator.html) is a timing-task that allows to define the position, orientation and magnitude a node (including the eye) should have at a particular moment in time, a.k.a., [key-frame](https://en.wikipedia.org/wiki/Key_frame).
 When the interpolator is run the node is then animated through a [Catmull-Rom](https://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull%E2%80%93Rom_spline) spline, matching in space-time the keyFrames which defines it.
 Use code such as the following:

 ```processing
 Scene scene;